JoanGen/Obsidian-Material-3-Expressive/README.md

 ## ⚙️ Development Note: Version Status v1.0.0

-[!IMPORTANT]
+> [!IMPORTANT]
+> **Development Note: Version Status v1.0 (Alpha)**
+>

-Material-3-Expressive is currently undergoing active optimization.
-While the Android 16-inspired visual foundation is mostly functional and stable, the project is under continuous refinement.
+> Material-3-Expressive is currently in an active optimization phase.
+Although the Android 16-inspired visual base is mostly functional and stable, the project is under continuous refinement.

 ## ⚖️ Disclaimer & License